 Gold P31 | NVMe Gen3 x4 | LPDDR4 DRAM

 ARM-based 4-channel controller (Cepheus) fabricated on SK Hynix's own process node.
 Paired with 128-layer TLC NAND and onboard LPDDR4 DRAM for FTL caching.
 The ACNT038 stores its FTL mapping tables in both DRAM (volatile) and NAND (persistent backup).
 Unexpected power loss during a NAND write can desynchronize the DRAM and NAND copies of the FTL, leaving the controller unable to locate user data blocks.
-PC-3000 SSD's SK Hynix module reads the NAND-resident FTL backup and reconstructs the mapping.
+Because standard firmware repair tools do not support the ACNT038, recovery relies on board-level repair to restore power to the original controller.
 AES-256 encryption is hardware-enforced; chip-off yields only ciphertext.

 ACNS075